barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 About the Data
 --------------

 Earlier this year, the DC Metropolitan Police Department (MPD) released incident-level stop and frisk data, documenting individual stop and frisk encounters between 2010 and 2016.
-The full dataset, which can be found [here along with further documentation](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) contains demographic information about the subject that was stopped, as well as as the time and block where there subject was stopped by police.
+The full dataset, which can be found [here along with further documentation](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) contains demographic information about the subject that was stopped, as well as the time and block where there subject was stopped by police.
 This data provided an opportunity to examine the policing behavior in the District.

 In 2016, DC City Council passed the Neighborhood Engagement Achieves Results Amendment Act of 2016, or NEAR Act.
 The legislation was designed to be a "comprehensive, public health-based approach to crime prevention and intervention", as described by its author Kenyan R. McDuffie, who represents Ward 5.
 One of the key elements of the law was to require the MPD to collect richer data on felony crimes, stops and frisks, and use of force incidents.

-However, despite being required by the NEAR Act, the MPD has failed to collect and report the detailed stop and frisk data since 2016.
+Since 2016, the MPD has failed to collect and report the additional stop and frisk details as required by the NEAR Act.
 This data includes critical information that demonstrates the basis of the stop and frisk incident, including what grounds led to the stop and whether an arrest was made.

 Various DC advocacy organizations, including Black Lives Matter D.C., Stop Police Terror Project D.C., and the American Civil Liberties Union of the District of Columbia, have petitioned and FOIA-ed the MPD to release the data.
 However, as the Washington City Paper reports, the MPD denied the initial FOIA request in 2017 because the data collection systems (required by law) had not been put in place.
 A year later, the information was again requested and the organizations were met with the same response.
 Now the groups are further pressing the Mayor's office to either release the detailed data or, if the data is truly lost, put in place a process to start collecting the data, as required by law.

-When questioned by DC Judiciary and Public Safety Chairman Charles Allen as to why the data had not been collected earlier this year, DC Police Chief Peter Newsham stated that the lack of compliance came as a result of a lack of a desire to do so.
+When questioned by DC Judiciary and Public Safety Chairman Charles Allen as to why the additional data had not been collected earlier this year, DC Police Chief Peter Newsham stated that the lack of compliance came as a result of a lack of a desire to do so.
 This is disheartening and frustrating considering that the MPD has invested resources and time in building out other data systems, like [DC Crime Cards](https://dcatlas.dcgis.dc.gov/crimecards/).

 All of this is to say, there are a lot of questions that I wanted to investigate and to answer, that other researchers have tackled, but I was confronted with a lack of detailed data.
 I will be following the ongoing lawsuit against the MPD and Mayor's office and updating the work below if any further data is provided.
-So, if you live in DC and want to see that the NEAR Act is fully implemented and want to hold law enforcement accountable and transparent, please consider supporting the work being done by organizations like Black Lives Matter D.C., Stop Police Terror Project D.C., and the American Civil Liberties Union of the District of Columbia in their legal fight.
+If you live in DC and want to see the NEAR Act fully implemented and want to hold law enforcement accountable and transparent, please consider supporting the work being done by organizations like Black Lives Matter D.C., Stop Police Terror Project D.C., and the American Civil Liberties Union of the District of Columbia in their legal fight.

 While I'm also discussing data shortcomings, I should also flag an equally important factor in the analysis: my race.
 My interactions with police as a white man are starkly different than that of people of color.
 How I framed this analysis is based on previous research, as well as what I've heard and learned about how different communities view policing.
 However, there are perspectives that I am frankly missing and that may be evident in my analysis to many.